slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *'The rise is always better than the peak.' -- Jim Jefferies*
-> *'The minute you're satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*
+> *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*
 > *'What the superior man seeks is in himself; what the small man seeks is in others.' -- Confucius*
 > *'All the world is made of faith, and trust, and pixie dust.' -- J.M.
 Barrie*